Generic Name: bupivacaine liposome (Injection route)

 Appropriate studies have not been performed on the relationship of age to the effects of bupivacaine liposome injection in the pediatric population.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of bupivacaine liposome injection in the elderly.
-However, elderly patients are more likely to have kidney or liver problems, which may require caution for patients receiving bupivacaine liposome injection.
+However, elderly patients are more likely to have kidney problems, which may require caution for patients receiving bupivacaine liposome injection.

 Studies in women suggest that this medication poses minimal risk to the infant when used during breastfeeding.